JustinApplebury/Cyber-Security-Portfolio/TryHackMe/Forensics/Masquerade2.md

 </details>

-This confirms that the payload downloaded from `amd.bin` is encrypted and must be RC4-decrypted using the extracted key.
+This confirms that the payload downloaded from `amd.bin` is encrypted and must be decrypted using the extracted key.

 ---